 Consuming too much alcohol can have devastating effects on your central nervous system.

-Several factors affect how and to what extent it impacts your brain, including how much and how often you drink, the age you started drinking, your gender, and more (
+Several factors affect how and to what extent it affects your brain, including how much and how often you drink, the age you started drinking, your sex, and more (

 The initial effects of alcohol on your central nervous system include slurred speech, memory impairment, and compromised hand-eye coordination.

 Many studies have associated heavy chronic alcohol use with memory deficits (